meteora-digital/selector/README.md

 | autoClose | Boolean (default: true) | When multiple is false, autoClose: true will close the Selector when an option is clicked |

 # Methods

+#### The majority of the SimpleSelector functionality should happen automatically, although you may need to take control manually on some occations.

 ## Update the options dynamically